-Jesse is paranoid and frightened, and it’s messing up his relationship, his job, his daughter and his life.
-But Jesse has every reason to be frightened, increasingly feeling the sting of rising prejudice in every part of his life.
+Jesse is paranoid and frightened, and it’s messing up his relationship, his job, his son and his life.
+But Jesse has every reason to be frightened; he is increasingly feeling the sting of rising prejudice in every part of his life.

-Stephen Laughton’s play One Jewish Boy explores key moments over a four-year relationship between a nice Jewish boy from North London and the nice, not-so-Jewish woman with whom he falls desperately in love.
+Stephen Laughton’s play One Jewish Boy explores key moments over an eight-year relationship between a nice Jewish boy from North London and the nice, not-so-Jewish woman with whom he falls in love.

 ‘Moving… shows how race, gender, class, culture, and, perhaps most importantly, fear, impact on the characters’ lives’